-Any MFL data change requests that are submitted need to be reviewed and validated by a data curator to ensure that they are accurate, valid, and complete.
-Communication between data sources and data curators-if they are different people-is important for carrying out this step.
+All MFL data change requests must be reviewed and validated by a data curator to ensure they are accurate, valid, and complete.
+Communication between data sources and data curators-if different people-is important for carrying out this step in the MFL maintenance process.
 Communication can take place inside the facility registry service software (through chat features) or by other means (e.g., via phone or email).
 If necessary, the reviewer can contact a facility directly to ensure the information submitted is correct.
-Validation may take place at the national or subnational level, depending on the structure of the updating process (centralized or decentralized).
+Validation may take place at the national or sub-national level, depending on the structure of the updating process (centralized or decentralized).

-Verification of the facility geo-coordinates should include looking up the geo-coordinates on a map to determine whether the coordinates are consistent with other facility data.
-For example, are the facility's geo-coordinates a match for the reported administrative area?
-Also, determine whether the geo-coordinates are feasible.
+Verification of the facility geographic coordinates should include looking up the geographic coordinates on a map to determine whether the coordinates are consistent with other facility data.
+For example, are the facility's geographic coordinates a match for the reported administrative area?
+Also, determine whether the geographic coordinates are feasible.
 For example, the coordinates do not place the facility in a body of water or outside the country.
-Having up-to-date shape files of administrative areas is helpful in this process.2
+Having up-to-date shapefiles of administrative areas is helpful in this process.

-If the change request is for adding a new facility, the data curator should ensure that the facility is not already in the MFL and assigned a unique identifier.
-Due diligence must be done to ensure that a new site request is not an existing site under a different name, potentially using the local vernacular or different language.
+If the change request is to add a new facility, the data curator should check that the facility is not already in the MFL and assigned a unique identifier.
+Due diligence is important to ensure that a new site request is not an existing site with a different name, perhaps a name known locally or one in a different language.

 If the data curator uncovers issues during the process of reviewing and validating the data, he or she should ensure that the issues are resolved before the data are approved.
-In most cases, the data curator should contact the person who submitted the data, alerting the submitter to the issue, and asking him or her to clarify or correct the issue and resubmit the data.
+In most cases, the data curator should contact the person who submitted the data, alerting the submitter to the issue, and asking the person to clarify or correct the issue and resubmit the data.